bruhlang-js/bruhlang/README.md

 # Operators

-`+` - Concatenates the previous character and the next character. (might be buggy with spaces)
+`+` - Concatenates the previous character and the next character. (tends be buggy with spaces)

 `.` - Repeats the previous Character